life-itself/tao/onboarding/README.md

 1. Login in to your email account and check it.
 See below.
 2. Setup your accounts on the systems we use.
 See below.
 Do this before the next step!
+3. Submit your bank account details to your Onboarder, cc-ing ops@lifeitself.us.
-3. Add your details to our [Phonebook using this form][phonebook].
+4. Add your details to our [Phonebook using this form][phonebook].
 Note: you will need to be logged in to your Life Itself email.
-4. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
+5. Notify the Onboarder that you have added accounts in team phonebook so that they can add you to relevant systems.
-5. Setup your [laptop as per these Datopian instructions][laptop].
+6. Setup your [laptop as per these Datopian instructions][laptop].
 Some of these instructions may not seem obviously applicable to your role, but you are likely to find all of these programmes useful.
-6. Read about [Working with Us]
+7. Read about [Working with Us]

 [Working with Us]: /working-with-us/
 [phonebook]: https://docs.google.com/spreadsheets/d/1B-1PkWZZRrNJZMsfYaJwI07Aq8vtMmFG5cmcZNQ21EY/edit#gid=0